-Advanced study will focus on theatrical stage design and techniques including script analysis, sketching, rendering, drafting and model making.
+Advanced study will focus on theatrical stage design and techniques including advanced script analysis, sketching, rendering, drafting and model-making.
 Opportunities for realized designs will be attempted with an emphasis on communication issues, visual presentation and portfolio development.
-Prereq: THR 330.
-Recommended: ART 101, 121, 122.
+Prerequisites: THR 220, THR 231 and THR 315.